 Though alcohol and nicotine are legal substances, they are also considered drugs.

-When you’re addicted, you’re not able to control your drug use and you may continue using the drug despite the harm it causes.
-Drug addiction can cause an intense craving for the drug.
-You may want to quit, but most people find they can’t do it on their own.
+When you’re struggling with addiction, you’re not able to control your drug use, and you may continue using the substance despite the harm it causes.
+Drug or alcohol addiction can cause an intense craving for the substance.
+You may want to quit, but you, like many people, find they can’t do it on your own.

-Substance use disorders occur when the recurrent use of alcohol and/or drugs causes you clinically and functionally significant impairment, such as health problems, disability, and failure to meet major responsibilities at work, school, or home.
-They can cause serious, long-term consequences, including problems with your health, relationships, employment, and the law.
+Substance use disorders occur when the recurrent use of alcohol and/or drugs causes you significant impairment, such as health problems, disability, and failure to meet major responsibilities at work, school, or home.
+Continued use/abuse can cause serious, long-term consequences, including problems with your health, relationships, employment, and the law.

-You may need help from your doctor, family, friends, support groups or an organized treatment program to overcome your drug addiction and stay drug-free.
+You may need help from your doctor, family, friends, support groups, or an organized treatment program to overcome your substance or alcohol use/misuse and to remain substance-free.

 The following is a list with descriptions of the most common substance use disorders in the United States.